bugsarchive/bugsarchive.github.io/README.md

 BugsArchive is a compendium of anything related to computer science or software engineering at all levels of abstractions.
 It's a pretty simple site but can be extremely useful for teaching things or revising your own knowledge.

+Before explaining the project structure, here are some rules for those looking to submit articles or code changes:

+## A few rules

+1. No JS unless absolutely necessary.
+We want this to be accessible by the simplest of browsers, including terminal ones.
+2. Anything created for this project must be FOSS.
+3. No shitposting in PRs, and no special characters, shell escape characters or RegEx syntax in directory or file names.
+4. No AI generated content nor plagiarised content.
+All content must be written by humans and be original; cite any sources however you want.

+> [!WARNING]
+> Violation of Rule 4 will cause you to no longer be able to contribute to the project whatsoever.

 ## Project Structure

 The project structure so far, which is not the final and can be changed after discussions regarding how it should be structured, is a bunch of HTML pages generated from a shell script.